 Malignant vs. Benign Mesothelioma

 There are several subtypes of each kind of mesothelioma.
-Benign tumors can come in a few different forms including benign tumors of the pleura, benign multicystic peritoneal mesothelioma, and papillary mesothelioma.
-Of these, the benign tumors in the pleura are most common.
-The peritoneal form is rare, with only about 150 cases ever reported, and papillary mesothelioma has only been reported about 60 times.
+Benign tumors can come in different forms, including benign pleura tumors, benign multicystic peritoneal mesothelioma, and papillary mesothelioma.

 Benign Fibrous Pleural Mesothelioma

 The most common of these rare benign mesotheliomas forms in the pleura, or the lining of the lungs.
 In 2004, approximately 500 cases of benign mesothelioma in the pleura were reported.

 Most of these tumors first grow in the visceral layer of the pleura, the inner layer surrounding the lungs.
 Benign pleural tumors can range from small to large, are typically smooth, have fluid-filled cysts, and are often partially calcified.
 Tumor cells may be fibrous, cellular, mixed, or a combination of fibrous and cellular.

 Even less common is the type of benign mesothelioma that originates in the peritoneum, the epithelium that lines abdominal organs.
 This type is most common in women of reproductive age, although it can occur in both sexes and at any age.

 Benign peritoneal mesothelioma is usually multicystic, meaning they contain multiple, fluid-filled cysts.
 Based on the reported cases, the prognosis of benign peritoneal mesothelioma is very good.

 Well-Differentiated Papillary Mesothelioma